morinted/art_of_chording/docs/introduction/how-steno-works.md

 ## Key Concepts

-Steno is a completely different from traditional typing.
-Ordinary keyboards are very simple to use.
-You just learn where the letters are, how to make things uppercase, and how to type symbols.
+Steno is completely different from traditional typing.
+Ordinary keyboards are very simple to use: you learn where the letters are, how to make things uppercase, and how to type symbols.
 Getting faster is a matter of hand positioning and practice.

 Stenography takes months to learn and years to master.
-Let's look at some of the key concepts that stenographers use.
+Let's look at some of the key concepts that make stenography special.

 ### Chords